-We typically begin to extend Invitations to Interview about 10-14 days after the MSPE is released via interview broker.
+We typically begin to extend invitations to interview approximately 2 weeks after the MSPE is released via ThalamusGME, this year we anticipate inviting applicants starting on October 20, 2021.
 We will let you know as soon as possible if you are on a waitlist for an interview.
-You should know the status of your application by then end of October.

 There are so many amazing students who apply to our residency, and although we would love to meet as many as we can, due to the sheer volume of interest, we do limit our invitations to a select group of applicants (roughly 1/12 get an interview).
 We look forward to reviewing your materials.
-If at any point after the MSPEs are available, you receive a new SLOE, please email the Lauren Kerr with the update email@example.com
+If at any point after the MSPEs are available, you receive a new SLOE, please email the Senior Education Manager, Kim Regner email@example.com

 The Emergency Medicine Residency Program at OHSU uses the ERAS (Electronic Residency Application Service) exclusively.
 ERAS is available through all medical schools and the ECFMG office.